-Often times, people underestimate the impact of a delicious salad.
+Embrace the deliciousness of this salad, and let your taste buds do the happy dance!
 I know this can often be the case in the professional cooking industry.
 There are many who are more excited about the main course; meat & sauce production, but not me.
 I love salads.
 Salad doesn’t have to have a big leafy base, but it can.
 It also can be sweet, savoury, sour, salty, and bitter all at the same time.
 I love mixing citrus fruits and beets, and in the salad recipe I am sharing with you today, we are playing with peppery flavours from our greens, some tartness from our raspberry vinaigrette, a little crunch from the sunflower seeds, and a richness from the gorgonzola cheese.

-This can be made into a meal with a some grilled or poached chicken, salmon or pork tenderloin.
+This can be made into a meal with some grilled chicken, salmon or pork tenderloin.
+Serves 4-6

 - 1 tsp fine sea salt

 - 2 cups frozen raspberries, thawed

 - 1 cup good quality olive oil (or oil of your preference)

 - 4-6 cups of your favourite greens (peppery greens like arugula or watercress make a nice addition)